NARPNet/NARPNet_NCS/README.md

   crash until you get them tweaked right.
   - The `Edit NWOTW` button should work on Windows because it uses notepad.
 - Once `Test NCS Files` is working correctly, play with the macros at will.
-If you right click on them, they have comments at the top explain them a bit.
+If you right click on them, they have comments at the top that explain them a bit.

 Please report your experiences in the GitHub Discussion area or via email to lobanz@protonmail.com.
 Thanks!